sgrif/warmup-exercises/space-age/README.md

 # Space Age

-Write a program that, given an age in seconds, calculates how old someone is in standard Earth years.
+Write a program that, given an age in seconds, calculates how old someone is.

 Given an age in seconds, calculate how old someone would be on:
    - Earth (orbital period 365.25 Earth days, or 31557600 seconds)